A quantum version of Pollard's Rho of which Shor's Algorithm is a particular case: The state-of-the-art in factoring

 Since 1994, due to the publication of Shor's algorithm, a quantum model of computation has been an important part of the art of factoring because Shor's algorithm gives us hope of factoring integers in polynomial-time~\cite{shor94,shor97,shor99}: to make it a reality, we need to build large quantum computers.

-Shor's algorithm is a probabilistic algorithm; it does not succeed at all times.
+Shor's algorithm is a probabilistic algorithm --- it succeeds with a probability~\cite[section~5, page~317]{shor99} of at least $1 - 1/2^{k-1}$, where $k$ is the number of distinct odd prime factors of $N$.
 The integer factoring problem reduces~\cite{miller1976}, via a polynomial-time transformation, to the problem of finding the order of an element $x$ in the multiplicative group $\Z$.
 The order $r = \ord(x, N)$ of an element $x \in \Z$ is the smallest positive integer $r$ such that $x^r = 1 \bmod{N}$.

 If $r = \ord(x, N)$, for some integer $x \in \Z$, \sa\ finds a factor by computing the greatest common divisor of $x^{r/2} -1$ and $N$, that is, it computes $\gcd(x^{r/2} - 1, N)$, implying $r$ must be even.
 The essence of the strategy comes from the fact that